ryanq47/logec-attack/README.md

 # logec-attack
 Welcome to Logec-Attack (LA) - A (minimal attempt at a) clone of Cobalt Strike, created to learn how offensive tools work. <br>

-blah blah talk about agents/client and other features, have a section for shells, and for teh encryption & basic usage

 ## _How does LA work?:_